Pepoli

-The Pepoli are an aristocratic banking family of Bologna, in northern Italy.
+The Pepoli family was an Italian aristocratic banking family of Bologna, in northern Italy.
 They were lords of the city for thirteen years in the fourteenth century.

 A branch of the family moved to Trapani in Sicily and were granted several feudal lordships and baronies.

 History

 Origins

 The presence of the family in Bologna seems to have been documented since the last decade of the eleventh century.
 The testament of Romeo Pepoli's Zerra, written by Rolandino de 'Passaggeri on 8 October 1251, shows the presence of the family in the area of via Castiglione at that time.
 From the beginning, the Pepoli had established a prominent banking house in Bologna and became among the richest families in Italy at that time.
 For this reason, the chessboard used to count the relationship between different coins was adopted as the family's coat of arms.
 After years of private financial activity, the family eventually took a leading role in the political scene of the city.